-- Use potable (drinkable) water; if in doubt use plain bottled water
+- ALWAYS use drinkable water, if in doubt use plain bottled water.

 - Drain the boiler inside the steam cleaner:

-- It is recommended to drain the boiler on your Tidyvap, Ladybug, Ladybug XL, And Vapor Jet 2400 every two to four weeks.
+- It is recommended to drain the boiler on your Ladybug every two to four weeks.

-- You must be sure the machine is cold.
+- Be sure the machine is cold.
 It is recommended to let the unit sit overnight if you have just used it.

-- You simply use the boiler drain removal tool to remove the drain screw and let the water drain out.
+- Use the boiler drain removal tool to remove the drain screw and let the water drain out.

-- It is most important to take care when replacing the drain screw after draining the boiler.
-If you are not careful you can cross thread it and in some cases damage the brass threads, which will result in the boiler needing to be replaced.
+- Take care when replacing the drain screw after draining the boiler.
+If you are not careful you can cross thread it and, in some cases, damage the brass threads, which will result in the boiler needing to be replaced.

 Steam cleaner accessories:

-Accessories included: Instructional video cassette and manual, triangle brush with filler pad, window cleaning tool with 2 blades, large rectangular brush with filler pad, 2 extension wands, small and medium nylon brushes for tile and grout, steam nozzle, 6 towelling cloths and a bottle of spot cleaner.
+Accessories included: Instructional video and manual, triangle brush with filler pad, window cleaning tool with 2 blades, large rectangular brush with filler pad, 2 extension wands, small and medium nylon brushes for tile and grout, steam nozzle, 6 toweling cloths, and a bottle of spot cleaner.

 Optional steam cleaner accessories: